EthanJustice/The-Browser-Breaker/README.md

 Pop-ups need to be enabled in order for the Browser Breaker to work properly.

-This is a joke website, feel free to use it in whatever way, shape, or form, as long as you credit me, @EthanJustice.
+This is a joke website, feel free to use it in whatever way, shape, or form, as long as you credit the creator, me, EthanJustice.